Crédit Industriel et Commercial: Creation and independent development

-The CIC soon opened a number of other branches in Paris, and in the 1860s actively developed its international lending, not least in the newly formed Kingdom of Italy.
+The CIC soon opened a number of other branches in Paris, and in the 1860s actively developed its international lending, not least in the newly formed Kingdom of Italy where it sponsored one of the early joint-stock banks, the Banca di Credito Italiano.
 In France outside Paris, unlike the Crédit Lyonnais (est. 1863) and Société Générale (est. 1864) which created networks of their own provincial branches, the CIC sponsored a number of affiliated but autonomous regional banks.
 In the early years, these included the Société Marseillaise de Crédit (SMC) in Marseille (est. 1865); the Société lyonnaise de dépôts, de comptes courants et de crédit industriel in Lyon (est. 1865); and the Société de crédit industriel et de dépôts du Nord (1866), a build-up of the Comptoir d'escompte de Lille created in 1848, which in 1871 would become the Crédit du Nord.
 These initial achievements were fragile, however, not least because the CIC held no equity shares in the allied banks.
 The Crédit du Nord escaped the CIC’s influence as early as the 1870s, and so did the SMC in the early 20th century.